This is it, ladies and gentlemen, what can I say except: Here is…

 Thank you, Larry!
 He certainly does seem like a pompous blowhard; but, are you a regular watcher of “Frasier”?
-I purposely didn’t ask, “Which remedy is Frasier and Niles Crane” because I do think that Niles is a Lycopodium.
+I purposely didn’t ask, “Which remedy is Niles Crane” because I do think that Niles is a Lycopodium.
 Frasier, I suspect, is Aurum.
 He seems more mature, high-minded and responsible than Niles.
 For instance, note that Frasier’s elderly father is living with Frasier and not with Niles!

 Catherine Coulter says about Aurum: “He is a serious, conscientious, self-respecting individual of solid values who harbors delicate scruples and a strong sense of responsibility and is the personification of trustworthiness, sound understanding and innate authority. … Clark [states] that he has ‘excessive scruples of conscience’.”

 It’s a perfect description of Frasier!
 It’s spot-on!

 A part of Frasier wants the “honor” and prestige that go with belonging to that aristocratic club; but, he also knows that what he’s seeking is phony, unworthy and in the end, he makes the magnanimous gesture of stepping aside so that Niles can have it, in true Aurum fashion.
 He always makes the moral and responsible choice.